eora-ai/torchok/README.md

 ### Export to ONNX
 TODO
 ### Test ONNX model
-For test example we can use the default configuration `examples/configs/onnx_infer.yml`.
+For the ONNX model test, we can use the `examples/configs/onnx_infer.yaml`.
 But first we need to define the field `path_to_onnx`.

 **To test ONNX model:**